 Water-based formulas rinse off with, well, water.
 No stains, no residue on sheets, and minimal shower time—handy if you share a bathroom or live with roommates.

-Tiny convenience, big vibe: less cleanup means more cuddling and less “Where’s the towel?” mid-scene.
+Less cleanup means more cuddling and less “Where’s the towel?” mid-scene.

 Comfort during health transitions

 Menopause, breastfeeding, some antidepressants, antihistamines, and cancer treatments can reduce baseline wetness.
 Clinicians routinely suggest lubricants to make sex comfortable and maintain intimacy during these phases.
-Cleveland Clinic

 Protects delicate tissue

 High-osmolality products can pull water from cells and may feel irritating for some users.
 Public-health guidelines highlight pH and osmolality ranges that better align with vaginal tissue.
 While not every bottle lists these specs, choosing gentler formulas is wise if you’re sensitive.
-World Health Organization+2WHO Extranet+2

-Shopping cue: look for “pH-balanced” and avoid strong fragrances or flavors when irritation is a concern.
+Look for “pH-balanced” and avoid strong fragrances or flavors when irritation is a concern.

 Enhances all kinds of touch